 For 2021 accountability calculations, Texas will report only schools' assessment participation rates in reading and mathematics.
-If the 2021 participation rate level for the all students group or any student group falls below 95 percent, Texas will not recalculate the denominator used for calculating academic achievement.
+In alignment with the waiver request, Texas will not recalculate the denominator used for calculating academic achievement in 2021.

 - vii.
 Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
 Exit Criteria for Comprehensive Support and Improvement Schools.
 Describe the statewide exit criteria, established by the State, for schools identified for comprehensive support and improvement, including the number of years (not to exceed four) over which schools are expected to meet such criteria.